 - Open your console, navigate to your project folder, and execute the following command. $ fdk run

 - Log in to your Freshdesk account (if you do not have a Freshdesk account, sign up here).

 - On the Home page, from the left navigation bar, select Tickets and click any ticket.
-The rendered app will be displayed on the right side of the page as shown below.
+The rendered app is displayed on the right side of the page as shown below.